jimmybgammyknee/jimmybgammyknee.github.io/cv.md

 ---

-## Professional Associations & Committees
+## Professional Associations and Committees

 * President of the Australian Bioinformatics & Computational Biology Society (ABACBS) - Elected December 2019
 * Member (& Former Secretary) of the <a href="http://www.epicsa.org.au">Epigenetics Consortium of South Australia (EpiCSA)</a>